Daferia/walk-haven-scroll/README.md

 + Then select 'Pages' on the side navigation.
 + Select the 'None' dropdown, and then click 'master'.
 + Click on the 'Save' button.
-+ Now the website is now live on https://sam-timmins.github.io/T4Tri-triathlon-club/
++ Now the website is live on https://daferia.github.io/walk-haven-scroll
 + If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.

 \